-U.S. opens formal investigation into civilian deaths in Mosul
+U.S. opens formal probe into civilian deaths in Mosul

 Washington — The U.S. military has launched a formal investigation into what role the U.S. played in the deaths of dozens of civilians in Mosul, Iraq, earlier this month, amid warnings from a top American general that the dense urban fight is making it harder to avoid killing innocents.